AshantC/LibraryBooksAPI_01/README.md

-# Task to create a simple CRUD (Create, Read, Update, Delete) API for managing a collection	of books in	a library.
+# Task to create a simple CRUD (Create, Read, Update, Delete) API for managing a collection	of books in	a library using FastAPI (a Python Framework), MongoDB (for database) and Docker Compose.

 ## How to start the application